Polish–Soviet War: Diplomatic front

 The Soviet emphasis had gradually shifted from promoting world revolution to dismantling the Treaty of Versailles system, which, in Lenin's words, was the treaty of the "triumphant world imperialism".
 Lenin made remarks to that effect during the 9th Conference of the Russian Communist Party RKP(b), convened on 22–25 September 1920.
 He repeatedly referred to the Soviet military defeat, for which he indirectly held himself largely responsible.
 Trotsky and Stalin blamed each other for the war's outcome.
 Stalin sharply rebutted Lenin's accusations regarding Stalin's judgement ahead of the Battle of Warsaw.
 As Lenin saw it, the conquest of Warsaw, not very important in itself, would have allowed the Soviets to demolish the Versailles European order.

 Before the battle

-According to the plan of the commander-in-chief of the Red Army Sergey Kamenev as of 20 July 1920, two Soviet fronts, Western and Southwestern, were going to execute a concentric attack on Warsaw.
+According to the plan of the commander-in-chief of the Red Army Kamenev as of 20 July 1920, two Soviet fronts, Western and Southwestern, were going to execute a concentric attack on Warsaw.
 However, after consulting Tukhachevsky, the Western Front commander, Kamenev concluded that the Western Front alone could manage the occupation of Warsaw.

 Tukhachevsky's intention was to destroy the Polish armies in the region of Warsaw.
 His plan was to have one of his armies attack the Polish capital from the east, while three other were to force their way across the Vistula further north, between Modlin and Toruń.
 Parts of this formation were going to be used to outflank Warsaw from the west.
 He issued orders to this effect on 8 August.
 It had soon become apparent to Tukhachevsky that his designs were not producing the desired result.